akelly1954/Samples/source/README.md

 (Fall 2022): New work is being done on the Video projects.
 Getting rid of the C interface to **V4L2**, and replacing the previous kinda awkward C code with C++ objects.
 This is being done in a step-wise fashion, and exists only in the **dev** branch (at the moment).

+**Next Steps**:  Add **OpenCV** as the video frame pump as an alternative to **V4L2**.
+The plan is to use opencv version 4.6.0 at this time.
+It is already cloned and built from the **github** repository, but can only be integrated into this framework once all the C code is out of the Video project and has been replaced by C++ objects.

 The **README** files are currently behind reality by a bit.

 ## The Sources and How To Build Them